 * Largely roll-on/roll-off ferries used for both vehicle and passenger transport.
 Emissions from cruise ships are significantly higher.

-According to the United Nations Emissions Gap Report 2020, one less long-haul return flight could save 1.9t and one less medium-haul return flight 0.6t COâ‚‚e per person.
+According to the United Nations Emissions Gap Report 2020, one long-haul return flight less could save 1.9t and one medium-haul return flight less 0.6t COâ‚‚e per person.

 Accommodation